Bad Day at Red Rock

 Davidson, however, was not leaving without a fight.
 On Dec.
 13, 2016 she sent a letter to Moab's mayor Dave Sakrison notifying him and the city that she was suing them for close to $2 million for firing her because, she alleged, she had “raised her concerns to the Mayor and FBI about wrongful conduct by members of the City's Police Department,” her attorney Gregory W. Stevens wrote.
 Conduct she complained about included, “lying while testifying in court; threats against members of the public; drinking alcohol with minors; harassment of witnesses; domestic violence; and issues concerning evidence.”

 Moab City's interim city manager, David Everitt—former chief of staff under Salt Lake City's prior mayor Ralph Becker—declined to answer emailed questions about why Davidson had been terminated.
 “The City is likely subject to litigation by Ms. Davidson and we should not comment on that matter,” he wrote.
+City Weekly submitted questions through Everitt to Chief Steve Ross and City Recorder Rachel Stenta.
+After Everitt consulted with them, he then responded.

 Davidson has not publicly discussed her departure from the city or the issues that led to her concerns about the police department before.
 In several interviews in person in Moab and by phone, she detailed her struggles to support, motivate and modernize the 15-strong police department.
 But in August and September 2016, she stumbled upon issues, that were “just the tip of the iceberg.”
 What she had discovered initially from reports to her by Grand County attorney Andrew Fitzgerald and some alarmed and angry community members was abusive behavior by officers who were lacking supervision.
 As she dug deeper into the department, she says she also learned of apparently undocumented donated funds and a lack of oversight of confiscated monies held in the evidence locker.